The latest edition of the Michelin guide has been released. Norway now has 20 restaurants awarded a coveted star rating, more than ever before.

 “The surprise menu features expertly crafted and memorable dishes with sublime tastes and textures.
 The attentive serving team explain each dish with passion,” explained the Guide.

-Stavanger's Re-naa retained its two-star rating for another year.
+Stavanger's Re-naa has long been a two-star restaurant, but it has finally got its third star.
 The “delicate, poised constructions” were praised as were the staff who had “obvious passion and pride.”

 “The range of top-quality Norwegian seafood is commendable, and the bread is made at their nearby bakery,” stated the Guide.
 Eating at Re-naa is a unique experience with the open kitchen placed at the very centre of the room.

-12 other restaurants were awarded a single star across Norway, including four new stars for 2022.
-Of the 12 restaurants with a single star, 5 of them were in Oslo.
+17 other restaurants were awarded a single star across Norway, including three new stars for 2024.
+Of the 17 restaurants with a single star, nine of them are in the capital city, Oslo.
+Let’s take a closer look.

 Statholdergaarden: Elegance and tradition combine in this 17th-century building in downtown Oslo.
 Statholdergaarden offers “expertly rendered classical cooking” using “seasonal Norwegian ingredients in familiar combinations.”